therohanpatell/rohan-repo/RECON_FUNCTIONALITY.md

 ## How It Works

-1. **Metric Processing**: Each metric SQL is processed and executed normally
+1. **Metric Processing**: Each metric SQL is processed and executed - individual failures don't stop the pipeline
-2. **Metric Table Write**: Processed metrics are written to their respective target tables
+2. **Metric Table Write**: Successfully processed metrics are written to their respective target tables
 3. **Write Success Tracking**: The pipeline tracks which metrics were successfully written to target tables
+4. **Resilient Processing**: Failed metrics (execution or write failures) are tracked but don't stop processing of other metrics
-4. **Recon Record Creation**: For each metric, a recon record is created based on actual write success/failure
+5. **Recon Record Creation**: For each metric, a recon record is created based on actual execution and write success/failure
-5. **Source Table Extraction**: The source table dataset and name are extracted from the SQL query using regex
+6. **Source Table Extraction**: The source table dataset and name are extracted from the SQL query using regex
-6. **Target Table Extraction**: The target table dataset and name are extracted from the JSON `target_table` field
+7. **Target Table Extraction**: The target table dataset and name are extracted from the JSON `target_table` field
-7. **Status Tracking**: Success/failure status is based on actual write results to target tables
+8. **Status Tracking**: Success/failure status is based on actual execution and write results to target tables
-8. **Timestamp Recording**: Current timestamp and run date are recorded for audit purposes
+9. **Timestamp Recording**: Current timestamp and run date are recorded for audit purposes
-9. **Recon Table Write**: All recon records are written to the specified recon table after metric writes
+10. **Recon Table Write**: All recon records are written to the specified recon table after metric processing

 ## Example Usage